looker/lookerbot/README.md

 1. Go to https://api.slack.com/apps and find your app.
 2. Choose "Slash Commands" and click "Create New Command".
 3. Create a command to use for the Looker bot.
 We use **/looker** but it's up to you.
-4. Set the URL to wherever you have your bot server hosted (if you used Heroku to set up the server, this will be the unique app name that you set / generated) .
+4. Set the URL to wherever you have your bot server hosted (if you used Heroku to set up the server, this will be the unique app name that you chose) .
 The path to the slash command endpoint is `/slack/receive`, so if your server is at `https://example.com`, the URL would be `https://example.com/slack/receive`.
 5. Under settings, choose "Install App" again, then "Reinstall App" and authenticate.
 6. Under "Basic Information", grab the verification token.
 You'll use this to set the `SLACK_SLASH_COMMAND_TOKEN` evironment variable.